Seed Grant Program

 - Seed Grant Funds cannot be used for salaries, stipends, general equipment (e.g. computers, iPads, printers), or travel without the explicit approval of the Review Panel and the Director.

 - The Review Panel and the Director will be tasked with monitoring the use of Seed Grant Funds.
-All recipients of Seed Grant Funds agree to submit periodic reports or answer questions regarding the use of Seed Grant Funds and the progress of their entrepreneurial endeavor.
+All recipients of Seed Grant Funds agree to submit quotes, receipts, periodic reports and/or answer questions regarding the use of Seed Grant Funds and the progress of their entrepreneurial endeavor.

-- Applicants who receive Seed Grant Funds may apply for additional funds once their initial disbursement is exhausted or in anticipation of fund exhaustion.
+- Applicants who receive Seed Grant Funds may apply for additional funds one additional time after their initial disbursement is exhausted or in anticipation of fund exhaustion.

 - Proposals involving illegal or potentially illegal ventures – either under state or federal laws – will not be considered.
 The Director has the discretion to reject proposals that are contrary to the college’s organizational culture, interests, or goals.